sharon3233/Sharon_Mv_Portfolio/personal-projects/Python/README.md

 # BBQ FeedBack App
+With this feedback app, I want to give customers the opportunity to share their experience at their favorite barbeque restaurant because their opinion matters.
+In turn I also want the restaurant owners to view the feedback submissions to help identify common requests.

 # Competencies
 J.F 1.6: Shows curiosity and tenaity to the business context in which the solution will be used to improve methods and maximise performance.